zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 #### CoreCLR

-Basically, CoreCLR 1.0.0 contains almost the same [Stopwatch.cs](https://github.com/dotnet/corefx/blob/v1.0.0/src/System.Runtime.Extensions/src/System/Diagnostics/Stopwatch.cs) as in a case of the Full .NET Framework except some minor changes in private variable names, `SecuritySafeCritical` attribute usages, and `FEATURE_NETCORE` depended code.
+Basically, CoreCLR 1.0.0 contains almost the same [Stopwatch.cs](https://github.com/dotnet/corefx/blob/v1.0.0/src/System.Runtime.Extensions/src/System/Diagnostics/Stopwatch.cs) as in a case of the Full .NET Framework except for some minor changes in private variable names, `SecuritySafeCritical` attribute usages, and `FEATURE_NETCORE` depended on code.
-The main difference is the following: CoreCLR uses another declarations of QPC and QPF methods depends on target platform (instead of using fixed `SafeNativeMethods.cs` implementation).
+The main difference is the following: CoreCLR uses another declaration of QPC and QPF methods depend on the target platform (instead of using fixed `SafeNativeMethods.cs` implementation).

 **Windows**